Using ACPF with Stakeholders

 Getting buy-in from farm leaders, trusted crop advisors, or county personnel can help ensure producers feel comfortable getting involved in the conversation and the watershed planning process.

-ACPF output maps are generated on the HUC 12 scale facilitating conservation on the small watershed, or subwatershed level.
-Also, ACPF results are not meant to be prescriptive, and are instead intended to be modified based on the local context for your community.
+ACPF output maps are generated on the HUC12 scale, facilitating conservation on the small watershed or subwatershed level.
+Also, ACPF results are not meant to be prescriptive; instead, they are intended to be modified based on the local context for your community.

 Data can help explain why you are talking to specific landowners, so they don’t feel singled out based on their practices.
-Let them know that based on the topography of their land and location in the watershed, they have an opportunity to put practices in place to manage the numerous risks that farmers and other rural landowners face.
+Let them know that based on the topography of their land and location in the watershed, they have an opportunity to put practices in place to mitigate the numerous risks faced by farmers and other rural landowners.

-We all play a part in current water quality conditions and the future of our watershed.
+We all play a part in current water quality conditions and the future of our watersheds.
 Encourage positive conversations within groups, and recognize current efforts instead of pointing fingers.

 Connecting with producers and watershed stakeholders in group settings such as regional meetings, local conservation district board meetings, or open houses can be a great way to reach diverse groups and gather support and interest in watershed planning.
 At the same time, one-on-one meetings can provide a space for conversations about specific farms and fields, and allow risk-free brainstorming and project implementation planning.
 Be sure to use both settings to reach your goals!